The truth hurts. And, if it is about your wife’s infidelity, it ought to sting much more.

 Take your share of the blame

-If you haven’t realized and learned from your missteps in your marriage, you’re likely to repeat those mistakes in your future relationships.
+If you haven’t realized and learned from your missteps in your marriage, you’ll likely repeat those mistakes in your future relationships.
 Do some personal research and figure out what you could have done better so that you can be betterin the future.

 You’re going to need a strong support system and people to talk to after making the decision to leave your wife.
 Having some shoulders to lean on and ears to speak to will provide a great benefit as you attempt to heal from the hurt that your wife caused.

 If you don’t feel like talking to a friend or family member, then seek the help of a therapist or counselor.
-These trained professionals will not judge how you feel, they will simply help you understand why you feel that way.
+These trained professionals will not judge how you feel; they will simply help you understand why you feel that way.

-No matter what you choose, to stay or go, know that the truth may hurt, but it will help you heal.
-Address the affair and the problems within it head on so that you can begin to mend both yourself and possibly your marriage.
+No matter what you choose, to stay or go, know that the truth about your wife’s infidelity is bound to hurt, but it will help you heal.
+Address the affair and the problems within it head-on so that you can begin to mend both yourself and possibly your marriage.

 Practice these coping skills and tactics to come out on the other side of infidelity with greater insight on how to avoid it in the future.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.